Welcome to Part 2 in my programming series for educators and early childhood teachers! If you missed Part 1 you might like to catch up here first.

 Remember that an observation forms part of your planning cycle and if you aren't confident with the style you are using from Step 1 then it is going to make every other step of the documentation cycle a lot more difficult to follow!

 There are so many ways to observe and collect the information you need effectively.
-Some of these might include a combination of a few of the following ideas….
+You can get my FREE guide if you'd like to clarify some of those ways….

 This post would be way too long and you would need way more coffee to stick with me if I went through every style listed above but as a trained educator and teacher you should have at least a basic working knowledge of each.
 I will be writing about a few of the styles in more depth over the next few weeks for those that would like a little more insight.